sbgn/sbgn/docs/learning_sbgn.md

 ## Tips for creating diagrams in SBGN

-<p>This section is based on the educational paper by Touré and co-authros <i>Quick tips for creating effective and impactful biological pathways using the Systems Biology Graphical Notation</i> (Touré et al., 2018, <a href="https://dx.doi.org/10.1371/journal.pcbi.1005740">doi:10.1371/journal.pcbi.1005740</a>).</p>
+<p>This section is based on the educational paper by Touré and co-authors <i>Quick tips for creating effective and impactful biological pathways using the Systems Biology Graphical Notation</i> (Touré et al., 2018, <a href="https://dx.doi.org/10.1371/journal.pcbi.1005740">doi:10.1371/journal.pcbi.1005740</a>).</p>

 **Tip 1: Know the message your network should convey.** This will help you choose what to omit, what to represent, and how to represent it.
 **Tip 2: Know your audience.** Different readers perceive different messages.
 Ask yourself: What do they know and what do they not know?
 What are they interested in?